 4. To coordinate hosting for regional games assigned to GCBOA area.

-5. To be in charge of arranging for opening and closing venues for board and general membership meeting venues, i.e. opening closing, seating etc.
+5. To be in charge of arranging for opening and closing venues for board and general membership meeting venues, i.e., opening closing, seating etc.

 6. To assist the board to secure venues and coordinate the related activities for field clinics hosted by GCBOA.